-Rotations are typically two weeks, three credit hours or four weeks, six credit hours in duration.
+Rotations are typically two weeks, 3 credit hours or four weeks, 6 credit hours in duration.
 Timeframes for each rotation are decided at least 30 days prior to the beginning of the rotation.
-A minimum of nine shifts in 2 weeks, or 18 shifts in 4 weeks must be completed.

 Rotation schedules are not to be submitted until the last Friday-Sunday of the rotation.
 You must document your actual schedule worked.
 You are required to document any time off for illness, boards, etc. that caused a deviation from the schedule you were provided.
 All rotation days must be accounted for.